 GRE Sentence Completion Practice Tests

 The verbal ability portion of the exam contains 5 to 7 questions about sentence completion.
-The question may include one or more blank spaces, each fill-in-the-blank indicates that something has been omitted.
+The question may include one or more blank spaces, each fill-in-the-blank indicates something has been omitted.

 You have to read the sentence carefully, then choose the word, or set of words that, best fits the meaning of the sentence.